The IUL Investment Allocation Decision

 How carefully have company sponsors and plan participants considered the investment choices available in each policy?
-The beauty of IUL is the downside protection it offers, with crediting rates that track the S&P 500 but protect against losses by guaranteeing a minimum crediting rate of 0% or 1%, in exchange for a cap on the maximum rate that is often between 8% and 10%.
+The beauty of IUL is the downside protection it offers, with crediting rates that are in part determined by changes in the S&P 500 index (excluding dividends) but protect against losses by guaranteeing a minimum crediting rate of 0% or 1%, in exchange for a cap on the crediting rate.

 Most IUL policies have several indexes to choose from, each with a unique combination of Floors, Caps, Participation Rates and Enhancements.
 It can be a challenge to choose between them, and many people simply choose the default Classic index.

 But in fact, each of the indexes will perform differently in different types of markets – losing markets, low return markets, average markets and high return markets.

 EBS has developed a methodology for comparing the index options available in an IUL policy and identifying which ones perform best in different markets.
 The result is a helpful decision-making tool for policy owners.

 You can access this tool in our white paper, The IUL Investment Allocation Decision: Which Index Option Should I Choose in My Insurance Policy?

 We discuss what it all means with a reminder that IUL allocation choices aren’t a one-time decision.
 You can not only change your investment option every 12-months, but you can also use more than one Index to create some diversification of risk.